 Religious Education is highly valued and an important part of our Christian distinctiveness as a Church of England High School.
-At Key Stage Three, we have increased the curriculum time for Religious Studies, to ensure that Deanery pupils can gain a deeper understanding of Christian teachings and an appreciation of other religious viewpoints.
-All pupils study GCSE Religious Studies at Key Stage Four.
-At Key Stage Five, students continue to have opportunities to explore their spiritual, moral, social and cultural development, and knowledge of religion, via PSHE days, tutorial sessions and assemblies.
+At Key Stage 3, we have increased the curriculum time for Religious Studies, to ensure that pupils can gain a deeper understanding of Christian teachings and an appreciation of other religious viewpoints.
+All pupils study GCSE Religious Studies at Key Stage 4.
+At Key Stage 5, students continue to have opportunities to explore their spiritual, moral, social and cultural development, and knowledge of religion, via the college enhancement programme, tutorial sessions and assemblies.
 Students can also opt to study A Level Religious Studies.